First graphene semiconductor could lead to faster computers – DW – 01/04/2024

 Scientists have been racing to develop graphene semiconductors because of their superior speed and energy efficiency compared to silicon.

-The authors say the discovery could mark a major step towards the next generation of computing and throws open the doors to a new way of building electronics.
+The authors said the discovery could mark a major step toward the next generation of computing, throwing open the doors to a new way of building electronics.

 Silicon semiconductors are reaching their limit